rbc-wm-lab/ML-Full-Stack-Interview/README.md

 #### Your Task
 Use the result of the third subtask in task 2, i.e. counting the number of billionaires in each country.
 Generate a table in your webpage.
 The table should contain two columns: country and count.

-- If you are deploying a static web page, please export your result in python to a JSON file and use javascript (or any other web page scripting language) to read the file and generate a table.
+- If you are deploying a *static* web page, please export your result from Python to a JSON file and use JavaScript (or any other web-friendly language) to read the file and generate a table.

-- If you are deploying a dynamic web page using Flask or Django, please make a template of the web page with holes and fill in the holes with data in Flask or Django.
+- If you are deploying a *dynamic* web page using Flask or Django, please make a template of the web page with holes and fill in the holes with data in Flask or Django.

 ## Handbook

-Here are some issues that you may encounter:
+Below, we list some issues that you may encounter:

-### Permissions for '{key name}' are too open.
+### Permissions for `{key_name}` are too open

 If you are running ssh on Windows, you might see the following error when you try to connect to the remote server: